-When I quote for window shutters this is the main reason by a long way as to why potential customers don’t order their shutters.
+When I quote for window shutters this is the main reason as to why potential customers don’t order their shutters.

 Window shutters will cost at least 3 or 4 times as much as almost all other types of blinds or curtains.

-To give you an idea of the price differences we will take a window size of 1200mm wide x 1200mm deep (the average size of a bedroom window in a new build home)
+To give you an idea of the price differences.
+A window size of 1200mm wide x 1200mm deep (the average size of a bedroom window in a new build home)

 Window Shutter £494.00 Wooden Venetian Blind £140.00 Roller Blind £104.00

-My advice would be to take some rough window sizes and contact your preferred blind / shutter supplier so they can give you a guide price at that point you will have your answer on are window shutters worth it financially?
+My advice would be to take some rough sizes and contact your preferred shutter supplier so they can give you a guide price.
+You will then have your answer on are window shutters worth it financially?

 Are window shutters worth it?
 Question 2: Do you like to change your decor?